tan99tech/portfolio/README.md

 ## **Prerequisites**

-- You have Redis server and MySQL server (root account doesn't have) installed in your local machine.
+- You have Redis server and PostgreSQL server installed in your local machine.

 ## **Set up steps**

-- Connect to your MySQL and run command on your `tutorial_sequelize` schema:
+- Connect to your MySQL and run command on your `tutorial_sequelize` database:

 ```bash
   CREATE TABLE achievement (